by Lady H

 I blink.
 I might even stop breathing for a few seconds.
-My brain starts churning a mile a minute but before I can decide on what question to ask first, Officer Lee pipes up.
+My brain starts churning a mile a minute but before I can decide on what question to ask first, DC Lee finally pipes up.

 “When you left the club, how many people were still inside?”

 “It was full.”
 I answer without hesitation, pushing down a shudder at the memory of myself pushing my way through the crowds after Blue Eyes grabbed me.

 “And when you returned ten minutes later?”
 She prodded.
 So it had been ten minutes later.
 Last night on the long walk home I managed to convince myself I’d blacked out while sitting on the floor.
 Out cold for an hour or two, by the time I woke up it made sense the club was locked, and no one was about.
 But now I know that’s not true.
 They knew more than they were letting on, they seemed to know my answers before I spoke.

 “It was locked up.
 Looked empty.”
 I replied.

 Without another word to me, DS Forster slides a DVD out of a small plastic wallet, moves over to the TV, and with a 'May I?' directed at my dad, slides the DVD into our player at my dad's nod.